 Presentations by practicing actuaries on topics drawn from their fields of expertise; oral presentations by students on selected topics in actuarial science.

-To introduce students to actuarial practice and hone their communication skills.
+To introduce students to actuarial practice and hone their written and oral communication skills.
 We expect that this course will serve as the third writing course for the actuarial science major.